 How did Jet be formed?
 Were you a band leader of Jet?
 I think so.
 Because of you wrote most of the songs.

 After Sparks got rid of me, Jook’s drummer Chris Townson had nothing to do, so we got together.
 He brought down his friend Andy E, and I brought along my colleague Oxendale from Sparks, who also had nothing to do.
 Then I called EG Management and got O’List’s phone number.
 We met and the rest is medical history.
 As you say, I wrote all the songs, except for Davey’s ode about a river that he mislaid somewhere.
 He was always losing rivers, as I recall.
 Anyway – yes, I considered it to be my band, in the sense that I was the musical director, the organiser (but not the organist), and I had the best hair.
-I also had a pair of riding boots with MG on them, and I think that was probably the clincher.
+I also had a pair of riding boots with MG on them and a monogrammed scarf, and I think that was probably the clincher.

 When did Jet change to Radio Stars?

 This was in the heady days of 1976.
 We got rid of O’List and Oxendale, brought back Ian Macleod who was originally in Jet – there were two guitarists at the beginning, but we couldn’t afford the hairdresser’s bills.
 We did some rehearsing and recording at Island Studios, and one of the tracks was ‘Dirty Pictures’.
 Island didn’t want it, and Chiswick Records did.
 We thought we should try to fool all the people all the time by changing the band name.
 We wrote done some suggestion and sent them by pigeon post over to Chiswick, where they picked Radio Stars out of a hat.
 The names were in a hat, you see.